Kamil12a/Formularz/README.md

-#go to the my app folder
+go to the my app folder  <br />
-#to install needed packages in the terminal, type "npm i"
-#to start the application enter "npm start" in the terminal
+to install needed packages in the terminal, type "npm i"  <br /> to start the application enter "npm start" in the terminal  <br />